bwarren2/objective_impeachment/PITCHME.md

 Those facts substantiate 1, 2, and 3; Trump sought/demanded indirectly (through other people) something he wanted in exchange for official acts.

 But were the investigations primarily valuable to Trump?
-Giuliani thought so
+Giuliani thought so.

 ---